bnavigator/sofia_redux/docs/manuals/fifils/users/data_description.rst

 pointing error exceeds the defined threshold specified by the *pointing_threshold* parameter, the slopes of all ramps in that chop cycle are set to NaN and discarded from further analysis.
 This is done to mitigate the risk of low-quality data influencing the final product.
+Note that this feature is currently non-functional as pointing quality flags are intended to be added to FIFI-LS data in a future SDC release.

 Use Complete Ramps
 ^^^^^^^^^^^^^^^^^^